Basra97/2420-Assignment-3-p2/README.md

 git clone https://git.sr.ht/~nathan_climbs/2420-as3-p2-start
 ```

-4. Moving generate_index file to `/var/lib/webgen/bin` directory.
+2. Moving generate_index file to `/var/lib/webgen/bin` directory.

 ```
 sudo mv 2420-as3-p2-start/generate_index /var/lib/webgen/bin/
 ```
 >[!NOTE]
 You must give `generate_index` permission to be executable.
+(Part 1 of Assignment 3, Step 4.)

 Copy and Paste the command to give it permission.